Parking Ticket Adjudication

 Screening Process: Dispute

-- Complete and submit the dispute through our online portal (you must complete your request within 14 days of the issuance of the Bylaw Notice)
+- Submit your parking ticket dispute online.
+You must complete your request within 14 days of the issuance of the Bylaw Notice.

 - A screening officer will review the details provided by the disputant and the issuing officer.
 At this point the screening officer will contact you by mail to communicate their findings resulting in:

 - The Bylaw Notice will not be cancelled

 - If the screening officer cancels the Bylaw Notice no further action will be required.
 If the Bylaw Notice is not cancelled you will be required to make payment or proceed to an adjudication hearing.
 If you chose to proceed to an adjudication hearing, do not make payment and you will be scheduled for an adjudication hearing date based on your preference selection.
 Hearing options are available: